codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 1. **Create Git repo for the Hulk team**
   Create the Git repo where the developers in the Hulk team can store their application manifests.
 Make sure to grant write permissions only to members of the Hulk team.
-  Let's call the Git repo `marvel-hulk-team-apps`.
+  Let's name the Git repo `marvel-hulk-team-apps`.

 1. **Create destination namespace for deployment**
   Create the namespace on the cluster to which Hulk applications can be deployed.
-Let's call it, `hulk-apps-zone`.
+Let's name it, `hulk-apps-zone`.

 1. **Create a Restricted Git Source**
   Create the Restricted Git Source for the Hulk team that will define the namespace to which to deploy application manifests, and the namespace to which to deploy the applications themselves.